kelseyjo959/aws-solutions-architect/EC2/README.md

 * *can support thousands of NFS connections*
 * storage capacity is elastic - *scale up to Petabytes*
   * shrinks and grows as files are removed or added
-  * storage is there when it is needed - *no pre-provisoning required*
+  * storage is there when it is needed - *no pre-provisioning required*
 * **data is stored across multiple AZs in a Region**
 * *read after write consistency*
 * Lab Notes